Pricing & Software

 What is TradingView?

 TradingView is a cloud-based Stocks, Forex & Cryptocurrency technical analysis platform combining charts, screening, and backtesting.
-With a huge social community sharing trading ideas it is the best place to connect and learn.
-This in-depth TradingView review tests the scanning, charting, backtesting, and pricing.
+TradingView has a social community of over 3 million people sharing trading ideas & strategies so it is a good place to connect and learn.
+TradingView has global exchange data and competitive pricing.

 I actively use TradingView every day as a key tool in my portfolio.